moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With these settings, you can add rich text content which will be shown on a generic page 3.

+#### Tab "Accessibility"

+In this tab there are the following settings:

+#### Declaration of accessibility

+With these settings, you can add rich text content which will be shown on the declaration of accessibility page.

+#### Accessibility support

+With these settings, you can add rich text content and configure the form which will be shown on the accessibility support page.

 #### Tab "Information banners"

 In this tab, you can enable and configure multiple information banners to be shown on selected pages.